| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 of the six had to be scrapped because of partial hydraulic failure due to the constant blowing of sand in the high desert

 winds.
 Apparently, the possibility of a sandstorm during the operation had not been taken into consideration.
-Because

 the plan called for six operating helicopters, the mission was aborted.
 During refuling for the return flight, the sandstorm